wbudic/LifeLog/Current Development Check List.md

 ## LifeLog Development

 ### v.1.7 Encountered
+* &#10004; JS based session logout timer warning to be implemented.

-* Mutli new alias access flood attack security trigger implementation.
+* &#10004; Mutli new alias access flood attack security trigger implementation.
-* Debug system settings implementaiton.
+* &#10004; Debug system settings implementaiton.
 * &#10004; Delete page updated to show better display of entries.
 * Provide sub alias login that sets data visible to only a set of categories.
   * View specific based login on a different password.